pocket-id/website/docs/helping-out/contributing.md

   - **refactor** - code change that neither fixes a bug nor adds a feature

 - Your pull request has a detailed description
-- You run `npm run format` to format the code
+- You run `pnpm format` to format the code

 ## Development Environment